Before I turned 27 this year, I managed to save more than $100,000 after working full-time for 3.5 years.

 - This means you will have less spare cash each month on discretionary expenses.
 However, I personally feel that my retirement savings and repayment of mortgage comes first before my discretionary spending.

-- There is also risk that policies may change as it has done so in the past i.e. increase of minimum sum or perhaps the withdrawal age may increase too.
+- There is also a risk that policies may change as it has done so in the past i.e. increase of minimum sum or perhaps the withdrawal age may increase too.
 This makes it hard for one to plan for their future and their CPF.
 We cannot appropriately manage our future cash flow if the goalpost keeps moving.

 Despite its’ benefits, CPF is not a perfect system and could do with some improvements.
 The shortcomings of CPF has been very frequently raised by residents during our house visits.